klouisbrother/ba-kyma-prototype/4.3.4_testing/README.md

 ## Summary and next step

 With this chapter the Microservice has been tested by triggering an order.create event.
 There for the question "How can a prototype of a microservice be implemented based on the Kyma Runtime to extend the SAP Commerce Cloud?" was tried to answer.
-Within the next part of the Bachelor-Thesis, the implemented Microservice-Prototype will be evaluated againced the in chapter 3 elaborated success factors, by performing interviews with experts.
+Within the next part of the Bachelor-Thesis, the implemented Microservice-Prototype will be evaluated against the in chapter 3 elaborated success factors, by performing interviews with experts.

 [Go back to start](https://github.com/klouisbrother/ba-kyma-prototype)